 1. Overdose

-Opioids reduce pain and bring on feelings of relaxation with side effects such as decreased heart rate and drowsiness.
-The sedative effects of alcohol are intensified when combined with opioids, leading to an increased risk for respiratory failure and unconsciousness.
-These symptoms are commonly associated with an overdose.
+Opioids reduce pain and bring on feelings of relaxation, both leading to a decreased heart rate and drowsiness.
+The sedative effects of alcohol are intensified when combined with opioids, leading to an increased risk for respiratory depression and unconsciousness.
+Both symptoms are commonly associated with an overdose.

 2. Seizures